-In the event you have a page title that is long and descriptive and you want that page's URL segment to be short (or different from the title altogether), you may set a Speaking URL path segment.
+In the event you have a page title that is long and descriptive and you want that page's URL segment to be short (or different from the title altogether), you may set a URL Segment.

 For example, the default URL segment for a page named "Knowledge Base" will be "knowledge_base"

-But if you want to print/e-mail a shortened URL segment, such as "kb" you set the Speaking URL path segment to override the default URL.
+But if you want to print/email a shortened URL segment, such as "kb" you set the URL Segment to override the default URL.

 - In the Page module, right-click on the page that you would like to shorten the URL for

-- On the General tab, locate the Speaking URL path segment field
+- On the General tab, disable Synchronize URL Segment

-- In the Speaking URL path segment field, enter a segment exactly as you would like the URL segment to exist.
+- In the URL Segment field, enter a segment exactly as you would like the URL segment to be

 The URL change will not take effect immediately if the page was published before a Speaking URL path segment was added or modified.
 To fix this, clear the branch cache.